telethar/ALttPDoorRandomizer/README.md

 New supported goals:

 * Trinity: Find one of 3 triforces to win.
 One is at pedestal.
 One is with Ganon.
 One is with Murahdahla who wants you to find 8 of 10 triforce pieces to complete.
-* Triforce Hunt + Ganon: Collect the requisite triforce pieces, then defeat Ganon.
+* Ganonhunt: Collect the requisite triforce pieces, then defeat Ganon.
 (Aga2 not required).
 Use `ganonhunt` on CLI
 * Completionist: All dungeons not enough for you?
 You have to obtain every item in the game too.
 This option turns on the collection rate counter and forces accessibility to be 100% locations.
 Finish by defeating Ganon.